immcantation/dowser/docs/topics/buildIgphyml.md

 Details
 -------------------

-Partition options:
+Partition options in rate order:

 + `single`: 1 omega for whole sequence
 + `cf`: 2 omegas, 1 for all CDRs and 1 for all FWRs
 + `hl`: 2 omegas, 1 for heavy and 1 for light chain
-+ `hlf`: 3 omegas, 1 for all CDRs, 2 for heavy/light FWRs
++ `hlf`: 3 omegas, 1 for heavy FWR, 1 for all CDRs, and 1 for light FWRs
-+ `hlc`: 3 omegas, 1 for all FWRs, 2 for heavy/light CDRs
++ `hlc`: 3 omegas, 1 for all FWRs, 1 for heavy CDRs, and 1 for light CDRs
-+ `hlcf`: 4 omegas, 1 for each heavy/light CDR/FWR combination
++ `hlcf`: 4 omegas, 1 for each heavy FWR, 1 for heavy CDR, 1 for light FWR, and 1 for light CDR